-The National Center for Adoption Law & Policy and Capital University Law School are pleased to offer social workers and attorneys the chance to join law and graduate social work students from across the country in this exciting, intensive interdisciplinary course that will examine complex child and family issues from both law and social work perspectives.
+The Family and Youth Law Center (FYLaw) and Capital University Law School are pleased to offer social workers and attorneys the chance to join law and graduate social work students from across the country in this exciting, intensive interdisciplinary course that will examine complex child and family issues from both law and social work perspectives.
 In this course, you will hone your professional practice skills through dynamic classroom exercises and gain insight from panelists and guest lectures.
 The class will cover a wide variety of topics such as: introduction to interdisciplinary Child Welfare work, federal policy and law, recent developments in Child Welfare, family relationships and family rights, screening processes, case planning, liability issues, record creation and record keeping, introduction to trial work, permanency planning, and alternative dispute resolution in Child Welfare cases.

 The students will be using the textbook: CHILD WELFARE AND THE LAW (3rd edition) by Theodore J. Stein AND the In re Pena Case File from the National Institute of Trial Advocacy, ISBN 9781556818059.
 To order the Pena case file click here. *Please note: books are required and will be utilized in class daily.

 Monday, July 31st (8:00 am - 1:00 pm)

 - Introduction to Interdisciplinary Work

 - Basics of Child Welfare & Adoption Processes

 - Ethics & Role Conflict

 Tuesday, August 1st (8:00 am - 1:00 pm)

 - Family Rights